ewory.com logo

 Due Date = LMP + 280 days

 This method is known as Naegele's Rule, named after the German obstetrician who popularized it in the early 1800s.
+An alternative formula, the Mittendorf-Williams rule, adjusts for first pregnancies (which tend to run slightly longer) and other factors.

 Pregnancy Trimesters